mrward/mrward.github.com/source/_posts/2015-11-22-NuGetSupportInXamarinStudio5-10.markdown

 ## Prevent the solution being closed when NuGet packages are being added

 A check is now made when Xamarin Studio is closed to see if NuGet packages are still being installed.
 If this is the case then a dialog will be displayed indicating that it is not currently possible to close Xamarin Studio allowing the NuGet package to finish installing.

+## Support NuGet packages targeting watchOS

+A new Xamarin.WatchOS target framework is now supported which allows NuGet packages to contain assemblies for watchOS.

+## Package license acceptance

+Xamarin Studio 5.10.3 now includes a license acceptance dialog that will be displayed if a NuGet package requires a license to be accepted before it is installed.
+If the license is declined then the NuGet package will not be installed.

+{% img /images/blog/NuGetSupportInXamarinStudio5-10/PackageLicenseAcceptanceDialog.png 'Package license acceptance dialog' 'Package license acceptance dialog' %}

 ## Bug Fixes